Imageomics/Andromeda/README.md

 Options for `.env`:
 - BACKEND_WORKERS - number of [workers used by gunicorn](https://docs.gunicorn.org/en/latest/run.html#commonly-used-arguments)
 - ANDROMEDA_RGB_SATELLITE_URL - URL pointing to a CSV file for joining RGB data
-- ANDROMEDA_LANDCOVER_URL - Optional URL pointing to a CSV file for joining Landcover data

 ## Development
 You may use the Docker image for development as described above, but it is not required.